 I discussed Nordic cooperation, matters related to the law of the sea and environmental protection with Prime Minister of Norway Erna Solberg.

-I had conversations with some other colleagues, such as Prime Minister of Bulgaria Boyko Borisov.
+I had conversations with some other colleagues, such as Prime Minister of Bulgaria Boyko Borissov.
 I also met with Prime Minister of Cambodia Hun Sen, whose country, incidentally, will host the next ASEM summit.
 There were also a number of other working contacts, as they say.

 In this sense, I had a packed agenda.
 I hope we will be able to advance